Gift Giving Guide for People Who are Blind or Low Vision

 Tactile Games and Puzzles: Engaging the Senses

-Consider tactile art supplies that enable creative expression through touch and scented candles or fragrances to cater to the sense of smell, creating a relaxing ambiance.
-These gifts encourage meaningful interaction and facilitate mental growth, making them delightful gifts for any occasion.
+Consider tactile art supplies that enable creative expression through touch and give scented candles or fragrances to cater to the sense of smell, creating a relaxing ambiance.
+These gifts encourage meaningful interaction and facilitate mental growth, making them delightful for any occasion.

 Audio entertainment opens up a world of stories and melodies.
 For those who find joy in auditory experiences, these gifts are ideal.
 They offer endless hours of entertainment and exploration.

-Consider these audio entertainment gifts:
+Explore these audio entertainment and subscription gifts:

-Music lessons or instruments: Offer opportunities to learn and create music
+- Music lessons or instruments: Offer opportunities to learn and create music.

-Here are some popular assistive technology gifts:
+Here are some popular mainstream and assistive technology gifts:

 These gadgets offer more than practicality; they foster confidence and independence.
 Assistive technology helps people who are blind or low vision navigate the world with greater ease and assurance, making these gifts both practical and meaningful.

-Consider these gadget options:
+Consider these options:

 These low-cost gadgets merge functionality and ease of use.
 They empower individuals to navigate their homes confidently, making everyday tasks simpler and more enjoyable.